Lam Ka Seng

-Lam Ka Seng (born 28 May 1994) is a Macanese international footballer who plays as a midfielder for Chao Pak Kei and the Macau national football team.
+Lam Ka Seng (林嘉誠, born 28 May 1994) is a Macanese international footballer who plays as a midfielder for Chao Pak Kei and the Macau national football team.

 International career

 Lam made his senior international debut in 2014, replacing Pang Chi Hang in a 0–0 draw with Guam.
 He scored in a 5-1 friendly defeat by Chinese Taipei in late 2015.